thoth-station/adviser/docs/source/predictors/annealing.rst

 random generator, results differ as steps taken by resolver differ across iterations.

-It's worth to adjust this parameter in deployment based on time allocated for adviser runs.
-The right value should make sure adviser is able to sample the state space and perform exploitation of highest states found.
-See :ref:`deployment` section for more info.
+It's worth to adjust this parameter in a deployment based on time allocated for adviser runs.
+The right value should make sure adviser is able to sample the state space and perform exploitation of highest states found considering CPU time allocated in the cluster pre a resolution request.
+See also :ref:`deployment` section.